 The ecumenical unity of the churches depends in particular on the question of the extent to which women and men are equal, explains former Bishop Gunnar Stålsett.
 Stålsett believes that for women in the Orthodox Church to have more rights, a religious leader is needed who is willing to risk his own future for the future of the Church.

 I-6 | Sima Samar: “I believe women are one of the main reasons for continuation of humanity”

 She was the first Minister of Women’s Affairs in Afghanistan after the Taliban lost power in 2002.
 Ever since, for many women in Afghanistan almost everything changed, as Sima Samar recapitulates in this interview.

-Ring for Peace publishes a digital magazine.
-Accompanying 1.
+Ring for Peace published a digital magazine accompanying 1.
 Assembly on Women, Faith & Diplomacy.
-A new interview appears every week.
-We look forward to talks with:
+A new interview appeared every week.

 - Antje Jackelén, Lutheran Archbishop of Uppsala; Primate of the Church of Sweden